 This is where the concrete information on how to solve the puzzle ends, but we do have a few leads.

-The Final Puzzle potential solution, mysteries – RE9 Requiem
+The Final Puzzle solution datamine – RE9 Requiem

 Once again, Synth Potato has led the charge on getting this mystery solved and is sharing information found by player GengarCollects.
-GengarCollects claims to have picked up the item Marie’s Doll when escaping from the Courtyard Lab, and dataminers have confirmed that this item does, in fact, spawn in the exact place that GengarCollects claimed, but we still don’t know exactly what makes it spawn there.
+GengarCollects claims to have picked up the item Marie’s Doll when escaping from the Courtyard Lab, and dataminers have confirmed that this item does, in fact, spawn in the exact place that GengarCollects claimed, and we finally now know what makes it spawn there.

-Even though there are still some strange mysteries in the game that still need to be solved, it seems that a pair of players on YouTube, Kyro and Rantsycancy, have finally solved The Final Puzzle, but they’ve done it with information gleaned from datamining.
+Even though there are still some strange mysteries in the game that still need to be solved, a pair of players on YouTube, Kyro and Rantsycancy, have finally solved The Final Puzzle, but they’ve done it with information gleaned from datamining.